ballerina-platform/ballerina-dev-website/learn/tooling-guide/visual-studio-code-extension/run-and-debug/run-and-debug.md

 - Strands
 - Expression Evaluation

->**Info** The Ballerina debugger is an open-source project and contributors are mostly welcome to get engaged with it via the [ballerina-lang](https://github.com/ballerina-platform/ballerina-lang) GitHub repository.
-If you encounter any difficulties when using this feature, feel free to create an issue in it.
+>**Info** The Ballerina debugger is an open-source project and contributors are most welcome to get engaged with it via the [ballerina-lang](https://github.com/ballerina-platform/ballerina-lang) GitHub repository.
+If you encounter any difficulties when using this feature, feel free to create an issue on it.

 <!--For more information on the above features, see [Using the Debugging Features](/learn/tooling-guide/visual-studio-code-extension/run-and-debug/using-the-debugging-features/).-->